OUR ability to treat opaque liquids with uv-light

 Through years of rigorous research, Lyras has overcome this challenge and are now proud to present our solution that we call cold pasteurization.

 Bringing food technology into the 21st century

 For the last 150 years, pasteurization has saved millions of lives by heating liquid foods and thereby eradicating the bacteria within.
-This allowed for the preservation of easily corruptible foods like dairy products.
+This allowed for the preservation of easily corruptible foods.
 Though revolutionary, pasteurization is not without drawbacks.
 It is a time-consuming process, it lowers the product quality and consumes vast amounts of energy.

 Curiosity led to the invention.